leveillec/demixing-yeast-vacuole/README.md

 ## Goal

-1. The primary goal of this program is to manually count the number of vacuoles with and without domains in a given image.
+1. The primary goal of this program is to efficiently count the number of vacuoles with and without domains in a given image.
 2. The secondary goal for the user to be blind to the sample conditions of the image to minimize bias in the analysis.

 ## Context